Transport in Hong Kong: Mass Transit Railway

-Opened in 1979, the system now includes 218.2 km (135.6 mi) of rail with 161 stations, including 93 railway stations and 68 light rail stops.
+Opened in 1979, the system now includes 240.6 km (149.5 mi) of rail with 167 stations, including 98 railway stations and 68 light rail stops.
 The railway lines include the East Rail, Kwun Tong, Tsuen Wan, Island, Tung Chung, Tseung Kwan O, Tuen Ma, South Island, the Airport Express and the Disneyland Resort lines.
-Nine of the lines provide general metro services, whereas the Airport Express provides a direct link from the Hong Kong International Airport into the city centre, and the Disneyland Resort Line exclusively takes passengers to and from Hong Kong Disneyland.
+Eight of the lines provide general metro services, whereas the Airport Express provides a direct link from the Hong Kong International Airport into the city center, and the Disneyland Resort Line exclusively takes passengers to and from Hong Kong Disneyland.

-The Light Rail possesses many characteristics of a tramway, including running on streets with other traffic (at grade) on some of its tracks and providing services for the public in the northwestern New Territories, including Tuen Mun and Yuen Long.
+The Light Rail possesses many characteristics of a tramway, including running on streets with other traffic (at grade) on most of its tracks and providing services for the public in the northwestern New Territories, including Tuen Mun and Yuen Long.

-Since the 2019–20 Hong Kong protests erupted in June 2019, the MTR has grown increasingly unpopular among Hongkongers as the company has frequently stopped train service abruptly in the middle of protests, leaving those at the site with no viable method of evacuation.
-In addition, during the 2019 Prince Edward station attack, the MTR failed to restore calm to Prince Edward station as police used unneeded force towards protesters and bystanders inside.

 All trains and underground MTR stations are air-conditioned.

 Tramways

 The Hong Kong Tramways is the tram system run exclusively with double deckers.
 The electric tram system was proposed in 1881; however nobody was willing to invest in a system at the time.
 In August 1901, the Second Tramway Bill was introduced and passed into law as the 1902 Tramway Ordinance.
 Hong Kong Tramway Electric Company Limited, a British company, was authorised to take the responsibilities in construction and daily operation.
 In 1904, the tram system first got into service.
 It was soon taken over by another company, Electric Tranction Company of Hong Kong Limited and then the name was changed to Hong Kong Tramways Company Limited in 1910.

 The rail system is 13 km long, with a total track length of 30 km, and it runs together with other vehicles on the street.
 Its operation relies on the 550V direct current (d.c.) from the overhead cables, on 3'6" gauge (1067 mm) tracks.
 The trams provide service to only parts of Hong Kong Island: they run on a double track along the northern coast of Hong Kong Island from Kennedy Town to Shau Kei Wan, with a single clockwise-running track of about 3 km around Happy Valley Racecourse.